-As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over the past year, which are now down to an average of 3.87%, one of the lowest levels seen in the past severa years.
-The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past three years.
-A relatively stable local job market and extremely low long-term interest rates are certainly helping our local real estate market to stabilize and grow.
+As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over much of the past year, followed by some increases over the past six months, followed by another drop to the current average of 3.98%.
+These are some of the lowest rates we have seen in the past several years.
+The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past three years -- though we are currently in the midst of the summer time frame when we always see higher unemployment rates.